roguefalcon/rpi_docker_images/README.md

 These images are being created specifically for HackMT at MTSU: http://hackmt.eventbrite.com

 The goal is to create a complete continuous integration environment for the hack-a-thon that runs on a raspberry pi / odriod-c2 cluster.
+I'm trying to support up to 30 developers on 4 odroids :-)

 I'm planning to use the following
 - [x] Docker